oracle-samples/maa/hybrid_dr/soa_hybrid_dr_terraform/HybridDR_FSSresources/README.md

 Copyright (c) 2022 Oracle and/or its affiliates
 Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl/

-# Terraform code for creating network resources for SOA Hybrid DR
+# Terraform code for creating OCI FS resources for SOA Hybrid DR
 ---------------------------------------------------------------
 This terraform code is referenced in the section "Prepare the Storage on OCI" of the playbook "Configure a hybrid DR solution for Oracle SOA Suite"